 Desert vibes with views of the Columbia River Gorge?
 Yes, please.
 Plus, Eastern Washington almost guarantees sunshine.
 Plan your session around sunset and you’ll likely get some gorgeous golden hour glow, like this couple did here.
 Just be prepared for a little wind at times!

 If hiking is your thing, choose to take photos at the top of your favorite mountain or fire lookout.
-Take advantage of the 360-degree views and aim to take photos during sunrise or sunset.
-I personally prefer sunrise shoots if the location is a popular one as there will be fewer people on the trail.
-View more information about High Rock Lookout here.
+Take full advantage of the 360-degree views by taking photos during sunrise or sunset.

 5. Olympic National Park Beaches

 The Washington coast is really something special.
 See it in all its glory by visiting a beach in the Olympic National Park.
-Some, like Second Beach, require light hiking, while others have beach access right off the parking lot.
-Most have haystacks and driftwood.
+Some, beaches require light hiking to get to them, while others have access right off the parking lot.

 6. Christmas Tree Farm

 Nothing says winter engagement like photos at a Christmas tree farm.
 Although there are many farms throughout the area, you do need permission to take photographs on their property.
-Make sure to ask the owner in advance.
-View a wedding shoot at one of my favorite Christmas tree farms here.
+View a wedding at one of my favorite Christmas tree farms here.

 7. Sea to Sky Highway – British Columbia